Basic Self Care Tips for Caregivers

 Grace means “courteous goodwill.”
 We don’t offer an excuse on this one because we believe we can all give each other a big ‘ol break while giving ourselves a helping of grace to ourselves while we are at it.

 • Ask yourself, “what was their intention” they mean to hurt our feelings?
 Did they know we were already running late?
 Probably not.
 We give passes to people who deserve them and maybe to some people who don’t.
 The gift in giving grace is actually a gift to yourself.
 To your peace of mind.
-It’s about your basic, everyday self care.
+It’s about your basic, everyday self-care.

 Looking for More?